Thyroid cancer is the ninth most common cause of cancer worldwide in 2020 with 586,202 cases according to World Cancer Research Fund International.

-At this stage, cancers developed beyond the thyroid gland and may have spread to neighbouring tissues, or they may have spread to the lymph nodes of the neck and upper chest, but not to remote sites.
+At this stage, cancers developed beyond the thyroid gland and may have spread to neighboring tissues, or they may have spread to the lymph nodes of the neck and upper chest, but not to remote sites.

-The primary tumour developed in the spinal column or in the adjacent large blood vessels.
+The primary tumor developed in the spinal column or in the adjacent large blood vessels.
 In this stage of thyroid cancer, it may or may not have spread to the lymph nodes, but did not reach remote sites.